Amonkhet: Reception

-Rafael Abraham, for Kotaku in May 2017, highlighted the competitive play format where players hoped Amonkhet would "breathe fresh life into it" after the domination of "a couple of overpowered cards".
-Abraham explained that, "a powerful white planeswalker named Gideon, Ally of Zendikar has dominated the Standard format since his release in fall 2015’s Battle for Zendikar expansion. [...]
+Rafael Abrahams, for Kotaku in May 2017, highlighted the competitive play format where players hoped Amonkhet would "breathe fresh life into it" after the domination of "a couple of overpowered cards".
+Abrahams explained that, "a powerful white planeswalker named Gideon, Ally of Zendikar has dominated the Standard format since his release in fall 2015's Battle for Zendikar expansion. [...]
 A big appeal of Magic is the diversity of playstyles available to players, and a format with only one or two viable deck archetypes is boring.
-It’s possible that decks featuring new gems from Amonkhet will fill the void left by Copy Cat, but recent tournament results suggest that Gideon is here to stay, and may warp Standard just as severely as Copy Cat did. [...]
-If Gideon and Mardu Vehicles put up the dominant numbers that we saw at the Atlanta Open, confidence in Wizards’s ability to keep competitive Magic dynamic and fun will drop, and the community may cry out for yet another banning.
-If Amonkhet brings new and interesting strategies to the forefront that break the shackles of battlecruiser Magic, then perhaps Wizards’s lateness in banning Copy Cat will be forgiven, and players will continue to invest and experiment in Standard".
+It's possible that decks featuring new gems from Amonkhet will fill the void left by Copy Cat, but recent tournament results suggest that Gideon is here to stay, and may warp Standard just as severely as Copy Cat did. [...]
+If Gideon and Mardu Vehicles put up the dominant numbers that we saw at the Atlanta Open, confidence in Wizards's ability to keep competitive Magic dynamic and fun will drop, and the community may cry out for yet another banning.
+If Amonkhet brings new and interesting strategies to the forefront that break the shackles of battlecruiser Magic, then perhaps Wizards's lateness in banning Copy Cat will be forgiven, and players will continue to invest and experiment in Standard".

 Kyle Chapman, reviewing the Amonkhet set for Ars Technica, wrote "Amonkhet is explicitly based on Egyptian mythology, and from glancing at a few opened booster packs, many of the classic tropes jump out from the art. [...]
 The real joy, though, is the sinister undercurrent slowly revealed through looking at the full set, especially the flavour text [...].
-As the first expansion of a new block, Amonkhet is full of original mechanics, but also features a returning favourite that hasn’t been seen since Alara way back in 2009: Cycling. [...]
+As the first expansion of a new block, Amonkhet is full of original mechanics, but also features a returning favourite that hasn't been seen since Alara way back in 2009: Cycling. [...]
 Existing Magic players may remember God cards from Theros block, and this new cycle suffers a little in comparison; the new Gods have decent art and powerful abilities, but no unique frame, and lack some of the novel impact the second time around. [...]
 In general, the gameplay is deep but not intimidating; plenty of the mechanics revolve around choice and interaction between different components of your deck, leading to some difficult strategic decision [...].
 The mechanics are mainly modular rather than linear, which means a lot of the assessment will be on a card-by-card basis".